-The College of Arts and Sciences Office of Student Advising provides ongoing support for undergraduate students as they move from freshman to senior status.
+The College of Liberal Arts & Social Sciences Office of Student Advising provides ongoing support for undergraduate students as they move from freshman to senior status.
 Advisors assist students through support activities such as degree planning, academic advisement and referral to campus resources designed to promote student success.

 Office: GAB 220 Phone: (940) 565-2051